TwiN/go-away/README.md

 # go-away

-go-away, a library for detecting profanities in Go
+go-away is a library for detecting profanities in Go.

-This library was actually made because I didn't want to add the overhead of a profanity filter in a discord bot I'm playing with, hence why this is a library of its own.
+This library is stand-alone to avoid profanity filter overhead on Discord bots.

-It should be noted that this library should always remain **extremely** easy to use, so its original intent of not adding any overhead to any project will always remain.
+This library must remain **extremely** easy to use.
+Its original intent of not adding overhead will always remain.

 ## Installation